The Flask Mega-Tutorial Part V: User Logins

 # ...

 What remains is to implement the redirect back from the successful login to the page the user wanted to access.
-When a user that is not logged in accesses a view function protected with the @login_required decorator, the decorator is going to redirect to the login page, but it is going to include some extra information in this redirect so that the application can then return to the first page.
+When a user that is not logged in accesses a view function protected with the @login_required decorator, the decorator is going to redirect to the login page, but it is going to include some extra information in this redirect so that the application can then return to the original page.
 If the user navigates to /index, for example, the @login_required decorator will intercept the request and respond with a redirect to /login, but it will add a query string argument to this URL, making the complete redirect URL /login?next=/index.
 The next query string argument is set to the original URL, so the application can use that to redirect back after login.

-app/routes.py: Redirect to "next" page
+app/routes.py: Redirect to \"next\" page

 from flask import request

-from werkzeug.urls import url_parse
+from urllib.parse import urlsplit

 @app.route('/login', methods=['GET', 'POST'])